 Notice how the copy grabs your attention by saying it's for grandads.
 That’s something out of the blue.

 It makes the discount number the hero of the email emphasizing its importance to the readers.

 It offers a promo code and a simple CTA which are great persuasive tactics.
 Along with having free shipping in the header which is an all-time charm.

 3. How do you make a limited time offer?

 E-commerce businesses are always looking for ways to increase sales and drive traffic to their site.
-One popular way to do this is to offer limited time discounts and promotions.
+One popular way to do this is to offer limited time discounts and online promotions.

 There are a few things to keep in mind when making a limited time offer promotion:

 a) Make sure the offer is appealing and will generate excitement.